 The oldest pagan religion for which we have evidence of an organized following is Egyptian.
 The Egyptian culture with its many gods was already well established by the time described in the latter part of Genesis and the book of Exodus.
 Abraham had dealings with a wealthy, growing Egypt and its pharaoh (Genesis 12:10ff).

 At the time of Moses in the 15th century BC, the Lord once again revealed His name (Exodus 3:14) and codified religion for the Israelites.
 Required as part of calling upon the name of Yahweh was the forsaking of all other gods (Exodus 20:3–4).
 In the midst of a pagan, polytheistic world, the monotheism of the Hebrews stood out as a light in a dark place.

 The religion we know as Christianity is really a continuation of God’s plan for the Israelites.
 The gospel is “the power of God that brings salvation to everyone who believes: first to the Jew, then to the Gentile” (Romans 1:16).
 So, the history of the world involves a cycle of God’s revealing Himself to mankind, man’s falling away from that knowledge, and God’s restoration of the truth.
 Tracing that line of truth all the way back to Genesis 4:26 and the promise of Genesis 3:15, one could even say that the worship of God in Christ is the world’s oldest religion.

-Recommended Resources: Handbook of World Religions by Len Woods and Logos Bible Software.
+Recommended Resource: Handbook of World Religions by Len Woods

 What is the origin of religion?